openstack-infra/zuul/doc/source/admin/monitoring.rst

    .. stat:: jobs_queued
       :type: gauge

-      The number of merge jobs queued.
+      The number of merge jobs waiting for a merger.
+This should ideally be zero; persistent higher values indicate more merger resources would be useful.

 .. stat:: zuul.executors